|

 Writing As parents you can support your child significantly with their writing skills by doing simple activities at home.
 It takes time and practise for children to learn letter formation and be able to write words and sentences independently.

+Every child is develops at their own pace but most children are not ready to start formal writing with a pencil or pen until at least three and a half years of age.
+However, there are many informal ways of developing your child's hand eye coordination and fine motor control in preparation for writing.
+These include providing simple and then more complex jigsaws and puzzles, painting and chalking activities, and perhaps exploring beads and bead strings for threading.
+Once your child is starting to draw and paint pictures they maybe ready to start engaging in activities which specifically focus on developing their tripod grip.
 In order for your child to start learning to write they firstly need to learn how to hold a pencil correctly.
-This skill takes time to master and it can prove helpful to use a triangular pencil with a special pencil grip to begin with.
+This skill takes time to master so it can prove helpful to use a triangular pencil with a special pencil grip to begin with.
 Firstly, demonstrate to your child how they should hold their pencil and give them time to practise.
-You may decide to provide a range of coloured paper or felt tip pens for them to refine this skill in an exiting and appealing way.
+You may decide to provide a range of coloured paper or felt tip pens for your child to refine this skill in exciting and new ways.
+Drawing is something they may really enjoy to begin with.

 Once your child is able to hold a pencil,